nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="ORF"/>
 ## ORF Olympus Raw

 This is a member of the TIFF family of formats.
+There two known variants.
+One has a magic value of "OR" and the other has "SR".

 ```bash
 .../book 509 rmills@rmillsmbp:~/gnu/exiv2/team/book $ dmpf count=40 width=20 endian=0 hex=1 bs=2 ~/ORF.ORF